 - 1. A confirmation message box saying that hidden volume is being protected is displayed after the outer volume is mounted (if it is not displayed, the hidden volume is not protected!). - 2.
 In the Volume Properties dialog, the field Hidden Volume Protected says 'Yes': - 3.
-The type of the mounted outer volume is Outer.
+The type of the mounted outer volume is Outer:

-Important: When an adversary asks you to mount an outer volume, you, of course, must not mount the outer volume with the hidden volume protection enabled.
+Important: You are the only person who can mount your outer volume with the hidden volume protection enabled (since nobody else knows your hidden volume password).
+When an adversary asks you to mount an outer volume, you of course must not mount it with the hidden volume protection enabled.
 You must mount it as a normal volume (and then VeraCrypt will not show the volume type "Outer" but "Normal").
-Note that during the time when an outer volume is mounted with the hidden volume protection enabled, the adversary can find out that a hidden volume exists within the outer volume (he/she will be able to find it out until the volume is dismounted).
+The reason is that, during the time when an outer volume is mounted with the hidden volume protection enabled, the adversary can find out that a hidden volume exists within the outer volume (he/she will be able to find it out until the volume is dismounted and possibly even some time after the computer has been powered off - see Unencrypted Data in RAM).